 Description: The San Diego Water Board adopted the Chollas Creek Metals TMDLs Basin Plan Amendment on June 13, 2007.
 These TMDLs were approved by the State Water Board through Resolution No. 2008-0054 on July 15, 2008.
 The State OAL approved the TMDLs on October 22, 2008 as File No. 2008-0909-01 S. USEPA approved the TMDLs on December 18, 2008.
 Based on the approval date from the OAL, the official commencement date for these TMDLs was October 22, 2008.
 On February 8, 2017, the San Diego Water Board adopted a Resolution amending the Basin Plan to incorporate site-specific water effect ratios into water quality objectives for toxic pollutants and TMDLs for copper and zinc in Chollas Creek.

 Related Impacts: Compliance through the amendments will be accomplished through implementation of BMPs at industrial facilities and through the Regional Phase I MS4 permit.
-Implementation of structural and non-structural BMPs are expected to mirror those for implementation of Biological Objectives, resulting in improved biological condition for perennial and seasonal streams through metal reductions.
-Biological Objectives may be used to focus implementation measures that have a more direct impact on beneficial uses, which would result in less potential impacts for the Chollas Creek TMDLs Project implementation.
+Implementation of structural and non-structural BMPs are expected to mirror those for implementation of the Stream Biological Objective, resulting in improved biological condition for perennial and seasonal streams through metal reductions.
+The Stream Biological Objective may be used to focus implementation measures that have a more direct impact on beneficial uses, which would result in less potential impacts for the Chollas Creek TMDLs Project implementation.
 Thus, while there is a nexus between the projects there should not be considerable cumulative impacts.

 Project: Proposed Toxicity Amendment to the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California (Toxicity Provisions)